Weedmaps Retail

 Purchase Order

-Clients use the Purchase Orders feature to manage and receive new inventory.
-As clients were forced to adopt to State compliance measures, we needed to integrate our system with Metrc to help clients save time by eliminating workflow redundancy.
+The Purchase Orders feature allowed clients to efficiently manage and receive new inventory.
+With the implementation of State compliance measures, we integrated our system with Metrc to streamline workflows and eliminate redundancy, ultimately saving clients time and improving overall efficiency.

 Checkout